 Additionally, teachers have a lot on their plate here in Arizona.
 We have a huge teacher retention crisis.
 Teachers are already juggling a lot and when they don’t have a school counselor to defer to when students are having issues, then that makes more work for them and less support for the kids.

 WHAT IS THE COMMUNITY IMPACT?

-As early as kindergarten, school counselors teach those skills and when you don’t have school counselors teaching those skills, it gets lost in the in the in their education journey.
+As early as kindergarten, school counselors help teach those skills and when you don’t have school counselors teaching those skills, it gets lost in their education journey.

 WHAT CHANGES COULD WE EXPECT TO SEE IF ARIZONA PROVIDED SUFFICIENT FUNDING TO CUT THE COUNSELOR TO STUDENT RATIO IN HALF?